Retaard/wow-crack/README.md

 | Injection failed | Run as Administrator |
 | Cheat closes instantly | Delete `lukittu_cache.bin` and retry |
 | Antivirus blocks it | Add folder to exclusions |

+just reminder it wont work on amd computer because of driver mapper